apollosolutions/uplink-relay/readme.md

 # Uplink Relay

 Uplink Relay is a caching reverse-proxy for Apollo Uplink.
-It's designed to improve the performance and reliability of your Apollo Uplink by caching responses and providing a round-robin load balancing mechanism.
+It's designed to improve the performance and reliability of Apollo Uplink by caching responses and providing local supergraph distribution.

 ## ⚠️ Disclaimer ⚠️